PumpedSardines/dtekv-emulator-core/DTEKV.md

 - When an external interrupt happens, the program counter is still incremented before being stored into MEPC
 - When an internal interrupt happens, the program counter is **NOT** incremented before being stored into MEPC
+- Accessing memory out of bounds is very inconsistent and returns different things depending on seemingly random stuff.
+It looks like the chip is trying to respond with 0xDEADBEEF, but this is not always the case, especially when accessing halfwords and bytes.
+I've decided that accessing memory out of bounds is undefined behavior and return OxDE when accessing a byte, 0xDEAD when accessing a halfword and 0xDEADBEEF when accessing a word.
+Storing does nothing and just ignores the error.
 - Interrupts ALWAYS move to address 0
 - Program counter ALWAYS starts at 4
 - CSRWI takes a bit to set instead of a bit mask